| letsgoScootIN.com |

 merging with another company(?EuroSpeed?), getting a big influx of

+capital, and beginning a major nationwide ad campaign.
 "PSF will have a lot of news in next 90 days: new corporate structure (merger), multi-mil investments by venture capital firms, major sponsoring deal with top NASCAR personality and new branding campaign." -psfcorp -psfcorp, thanks for the heads-up!
-Read more - Link Indy Dealer Expo Wrap-up: The Chinese "Battle of the Brands" March 3, 2007
+Read more - Link Indy Dealer Expo Wrap-up: The Chinese "Battle of the Brands" March 3, 2007 There

 are still a few stories to be followed up on, that have their